CoIT-WGU/D084-Lab-Resources/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 1. Verify that the command returned **True**.
 If not, rerun the same command with a different value of the &lt;custom-label&gt; until the command returns **True**.

 1. Note the value of the &lt;custom-label&gt; that resulted in the successful outcome.
-You will need it in the next task
+You will need it in the next task.

 #### Task 2: Deploy an Azure VM scale set